johnwarden/open-community-notes/proposals/001-architecture/README.md

 ### Generalized Moderation

 A generalized community moderation protocol could use the same algorithm that Community Notes uses for identifying helpful *notes* for identifying helpful **labels with notes**.
-A classic Community Note would be a `needs-context` label along with a note.
+A classic Community Note would be a `annotation` label along with a note.
 But the algorithm could also be used for `harassment` or other labels, with optional notes explaining the reason for the label.

 ## High-Level Architecture